RedHatSatellite/sat6_scripts/README.md

 ```
 hammer user create --login svc-api --firstname API --lastname User --password='AP1Us3r' \
   --mail no-reply@example.org --auth-source-id 1 --organization-ids 1 --default-organization-id 1 \
-  --timezone 'Canberra' --admin true
+  --admin true
 ```

 ## Assumptions
 For content import to a disconnected Satellite, it is assumed that the relevant subscription manifest has been uploaded on the disconnected satellite.
-For the _import with sync_ option, the repositories on the disconnected satellite must have already been enabled and added to the import sync plan.
+For the _import with sync_ option (default), the repositories on the disconnected satellite must have already been enabled and added to the import sync plan.

 ## Configuration